-Prior to Permit-Required Confined Space entry, a written ASU Confined Space Pre-Entry Checklist and Confined Space Permit must be completed in full.
+Prior to permit-required confined space entry, a written ASU Confined Space Pre-Entry Checklist and Confined Space Permit must be completed in full.
 The Permit form must include details of the planned entry and can be used as a checklist for the job, along with forms for lockout/tagout and hot work procedures, if applicable.
-Additional requirements may apply to Permit-Required spaces based upon entry air testing results.
-A final authorization signature is required by the Entry Supervisor for Permit-Required Confined Spaces.
-If the area is a "Non-Permit" space, and no atmospheric hazards are introduced, work may proceed without a permit or notification.
+Additional requirements may apply to permit-required spaces based on entry air testing results.
+A final authorization signature is required by the entry supervisor for permit-required confined spaces.
+If the area is a non-permitted space, and no atmospheric hazards are introduced, work may proceed without a permit or notification.